lcrespom/Modulator/README.md

 	- Logo
 	- Update parameter box header with currently selected node

+- Code
+	- Separate graph.ts into an independent npm module
+	- Provide some in-code documentation describing each module & class

 - Support
 	- Support FireFox (does not have AudioContext.suspend/resume)
 	- Test in Safari